LambdaSharp/Alexa-AdventureBot-Challenge/README.md

 The AdventureBot code is packaged as a λ# module, which streamlines the creating, configuring, and uploading of assets for serverless applications.

 1. Switch to the git checkout folder
-1. Run the λ# tool to deploy AdventureBot: `lash deploy`
+1. Run the λ# tool to deploy AdventureBot: `lash deploy --tier Demo`

 Once complete, the λ# tool will have taken care of the following steps for you:
 * Create the AdventureBot Lambda function (`AdventureBot.Alexa`)